MaibornWolff/codecharta/visualization/README.md

 #### Run

-`npm run serve` starts a simple web server and serves the project on localhost:9000.
+`npm run dev` starts a simple web server and serves the project on localhost:3000.
 `npm run start` starts the nwjs app

 #### Package